 Stroke patients on the Shore have the added benefit of being backed by Riverside Regional Medical Center (RRMC), the only Comprehensive Stroke Center in southeastern Virginia.
 RRMC can provide a higher level of care and/or endovascular procedures and neurosurgical interventions after initial treatment and stabilization.
 RRMC has the RAPID neuroimaging platform, which creates high-quality images from a variety of imaging modalities, including CT scans and MRI studies, and color codes the images highlighting areas of the brain that could potentially be saved while delivering reconstructed images to physicians in minutes.

 This new technology helps physicians to quickly determine which patients are good candidates for mechanical thrombectomy, which is a procedure to surgically remove a blot clot from the brain.

 On average throughout the United States, someone suffers a stroke every 45 seconds, and someone dies of a stroke every 4 minutes.

 Studies published in the Journal of the American Medical Association have shown that patients treated at hospitals with Stroke Centers have reduced mortality rates, fewer complications and improved long-term outcomes.

-For more information about Riverside’s network of stroke care, visit riversidestroke.com.
+Learn more about Riverside’s network of stroke care.

 Published: July 29, 2019